Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

-Especially in our fast-paced modern world, working as a journalist is in some ways a 24-hour job.
-Something could happen at any time, and working nights, weekends or holidays may be a necessary sacrifice in order to get ahead.
+Working as a journalist can be a 24-hour job.
+For instance, working nights, weekends or holidays may be a necessary sacrifice to get ahead.

-Speed is just as important as accuracy, as you might be working on several stories at any one time and the deadlines can start to get daunting.
-Good journalists are able to prioritise and multitask so that each story is completed on time.
+Speed is just as important as accuracy.
+You might be working on several stories simultaneously so the deadlines can get daunting.

-When you first find out about the story, it will always need extra information to fill in the gaps and pad out the key points.
-The internet may be useful for some initial research, but sometimes you will need more primary methods of investigation.
-This could be anything from simple observation, to knocking on doors, to making use of contacts in other industries, but flexibility in your information-gathering is essential.
+When you first find out about the story, you’ll always need extra information to fill in the gaps.
+The internet might be a good start, but you’ll often need more primary methods of investigation.
+Perhaps simple observation, knocking on doors or making use of contacts in other industries.
+Flexibility in your information-gathering is essential.

 Having said that, competence with technology is definitely a must-have.
-It is likely that you will need to be able to:
+Learn how to:

 How do I become a journalist?

-Formal education is often very useful for this job, and many experts suggest that a good way to go about this is doing an undergraduate degree in something else that you love, and then continuing onto journalism with a postgraduate diploma or MA in a relevant area to learn key skills.
+Formal education is often useful.
+Many experts suggest doing an undergraduate degree in something else that you love, then continuing onto journalism with a postgraduate diploma or MA in a relevant area to learn key skills.

-Alternatively, shorter (and cheaper!) courses are available as well, which are closer to 4 months rather than the 9-12 months of a postgraduate diploma.
+Alternatively, shorter (and cheaper!) courses are available as well.
+They’d typically take closer to 4 months rather than the 9-12 months of a postgraduate diploma.